Edward Olivares Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The Guardians pitching staff ranks 28th in the league with a collective 7.8 strikeouts per nine innings.
+- The Guardians pitching staff ranks 28th in MLB with a collective 7.8 strikeouts per nine innings.

-- The Guardians have the ninth-ranked team ERA among all league pitching staffs (3.85).
+- The Guardians' 3.80 team ERA ranks sixth across all league pitching staffs.

 - Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (78 total, one per game).